Donkere-vader/pygui/README.md

 ## Disclaimer
 This is a very simple module.
 If you need very fine control or very special functions of tkinter this module will probably not work for you.

 If you really like what I made (which i obviously hope) and you really want a certain function.
-Either request it or make it urself and make a pull request.
+Either request it or make it yourself and make a pull request.

 ## Requirements
 this script requires the XMLParser I also wrote.